 Measurements for this card are as follows:

-A big thank you to Jo Anne for joining us today!
-Please check back next week for another 3D Thursday project!
-(I will also be hopping with the Color Fusers team on Monday, so I hope you’ll stop by to check that out as well!
+Please check back next week for another fun 3D Thursday project!
+I will also be hopping with the Color Fusers team on Monday, so I hope you’ll stop by to check that out as well!